 Plan, allocate, support and evaluate work undertaken by groups and individuals, ensuring clear delegation of tasks and devolution of responsibilities in a manner consistent with conditions of employment.

-Build on and maintain the therapeutic approach to behaviour management, as exemplified by the use of Dorset Steps.
+Build on and maintain the therapeutic approach to behaviour management, as exemplified by the use of Therapeutic Thinking.

 Arrange for the Deputy Headteacher or suitable person to assume responsibility for the discharge of the Headteacher’s function at any time when absent from school.